Zemstvo: Elections

 The nobles had more weight in voting even though they constituted a tiny minority of the population.
 District zemstvos were required to have 40% of their assembly elected by the peasants, but provincial assemblies were elected from the district without such a quota.
 This resulted in much lower peasant representation at the provincial level.

 Alexander III's 1890 reforms expanded the nobility's representation in the zemstvos, from 55% in 1886 to 72% by 1903.
 Some historians represent the inequality in terms of the amount of land one member of the zemstvo represented.
 In 1877, each peasant assembly member represented 1.76 times the land a noble member represented.
 By 1905, each peasant assembly member represented 6.47 times the land a noble member represented.

 Persons under 25 years of age, under criminal investigation, convicted criminals, and foreigners were not permitted to be in a zemstvo.
 Women who owned sufficient property to gain a seat on a zemstvo could appoint a male proxy to vote for them.
-By 1913, 20-40% of the eligible voters in Tula Oblast were women.
+By 1913, 20–40% of the eligible voters in Tula Oblast were women.
 Women were de facto denied the right to serve as deputies with this being confirmed de jure in 1903.

 Prior to each election, lists of eligible voters for a given zemstvo were published for public comment.
 Voters could be stricken by the zemstvo or added to the roster, based on public comment.
 Voters had to be present to vote in person for candidates who were self-nominated.
 The electoral bodies were not allowed to give instructions on how candidates should act once elected.
 The governor could object to the proceedings and suspend electoral decisions.
 Election reform in 1890 resulted in separate electoral bodies for the noble and common voters.
 At this time, the clergy, Jews, and non-landowning peasants were deprived of the right to vote in zemstvo elections.
 Part of the motivation for the election reform was a decline in land ownership by the nobles, which resulted in too few nobles to fill the assembly and deputy roles.
-These election reforms decreased the size of assemblies and number of deputies by 20-30%.
+These election reforms decreased the size of assemblies and number of deputies by 20–30%.

 In 1906, each zemstvo was able to elect one deputy to represent them in the State Council.
 Absenteeism increased dramatically during this period and many zemstvos were considered to be well attended if half their members showed up to meetings.
-The rules governing elections to the zemstvos were taken as a model for the electoral law of 1906.